-The only other tool you will need to get started is a Sharpie micron black pen.
+The only other tool you will need to get started is a permanent black marker.
+I really like the newer Sharpie Extreme markers for this project, because they offer fade-resistance that will help the pumpkin last several seasons.
 I really do find myself zoning out while doing Zentangles.
 It is a great way to relieve a little stress.
 If you have a small notebook that you can carry around, you can do Zentangles anywhere for a moment of crafty relaxation!

 Ever since learning about Zentangles, I was looking for a good project to use it on.
 When I spotted some white pumpkins on sale at Michael’s last Sunday, I knew I had my idea.
 I did a different design in each segment of the pumpkin, and I really like this alternate color theme for something as traditional as a pumpkin.

 The pumpkins look so pretty on my white mantle.